HopLee6/VJMHT-PyTorch/README.md

 ```
 ## Acknowledgement

-The codes are developed based on [VASNet](https://github.com/ok1zjf/VASNet).
+The code is developed based on [VASNet](https://github.com/ok1zjf/VASNet).